Paphlagonia: Under the Kingdom of Pontus

 At a later period, Paphlagonia passed under the control of the Macedonian kings, and after the death of Alexander the Great, it was assigned, together with Cappadocia and Mysia, to Eumenes.
 However, it continued to be governed by native princes until it was absorbed by the encroaching power of Pontus.
 The rulers of that dynasty became masters of the greater part of Paphlagonia as early as the reign of Mithridates Ctistes (302–266 BC), but it was not until 183 BC that Pharnaces reduced the Greek city of Sinope under their control.
 From that time, the whole province was incorporated into the kingdom of Pontus until the fall of Mithridates (65 BC).

 Roman and Byzantine empires

 Pompey united the coastal districts of Paphlagonia, along with the greater part of Pontus, with the Roman province of Bithynia et Pontus, but left the interior of the country under the native princes, until the dynasty became extinct and the whole country was incorporated into the Roman Empire.
 The name was still retained by geographers, though its boundaries are not distinctly defined by the geographer Claudius Ptolemy.
 Paphlagonia reappeared as a separate province in the 5th century AD (Hierocles, Synecdemus c.
 33).
 In the 7th century it became part of the theme of Opsikion, and later of the Bucellarian Theme, before being split off c.
 820 to form a separate province once again.
+Under the Byzantine Empire, Greeks often disparaged Paphlagonians as crooks, particularly in the 10th to 12th centuries.
+During this period, the high profile of Paphlagonians in positions of power, such as court eunuchs, often attracted backlash from the rest of society.